 Cardiology stethoscopes are designed for cardiac assessments.
 This type of stethoscope has superb sound quality so distinguishing different heart sounds will be easy.
 It is available in a single-head or a double-head chest piece.

 The chest piece tubes are usually bi-lumen but it is made into a single tube design so there will be no noise created from two tubes rubbing together.

-A pediatric stethoscope is similar with classic stethoscopes except for one feature – the head piece is smaller than standard stethoscopes.
+A pediatric stethoscope is similar to classic stethoscopes except for one feature – the headpiece is smaller than standard stethoscopes.
 The bell part of the head measures one inch in diameter and the diaphragm is specially contoured for pediatric bodies.

-Just like the pediatric stethoscope, the infant stethoscope has small head piece as well.
-The bell part of the head piece is ¾ inch in diameter.
-The head piece is lightweight and contoured for ease of use on newborns and babies.
+Just like the pediatric stethoscope, the infant stethoscope has a small headpiece as well.
+The bell part of the headpiece is ¾ inch in diameter.
+The headpiece is lightweight and contoured for ease of use on newborns and babies.

 3. Special Types

 Stethoscopes for hearing-impaired individuals are now available.
 This kind of stethoscope is capable of amplifying sounds without being affected by outside noise.
-It can be attached to external PDA, earphones or tape recorder.
+It can be attached to an external PDA, earphones, or tape recorder.

 Electronic stethoscopes became popular because of its noise reduction feature.
 It can also amplify sounds well.
 It is considered impractical for emergency purposes as it needs to be set and recharged for accurate sound output.